anjalee-kulasinghe/portfolio-project1-cv-website/README.md

 - **Contact**
   - In the Contact Me section, give the user the main contact details that they can use to reach me (Anjalee Kulasinghe).
 This section is divided into two main sections.
   - On the left-hand side, there is a picture of me, which will help the user remember who I am if they see me in an interview.
-Below the profile image, My name, what positions I am currently capable of, my email address, and my mobile number are listed.
-Below this information, social media links are given so that users can reach me.
+Below the profile image, my name (first and last names), what positions I am currently capable of, my email address, my mobile number and my postal address are listed.
   - On the left-hand side, a form is given where the users will have the ability to contact me directly by entering their name and email address along with a message.
 The user will be asked to include their first name, last name, email, and message.
 The submit and reset buttons are placed at the end of the form.

 ![contact_section](./assets/readme-assets/Contact-section.PNG)

 - **Footer**
-  - This section includes the copywriting information for the Online CV website of Anjalee Kulasinghe.
+  - This section includes the social media links through which users can reach me.
+Below is copywriting information for the Online CV website of Anjalee Kulasinghe.

 ![contact_section](./assets/readme-assets/Footer.PNG)